smit-1z/SmitJoshi.Tech/README.md

-# 🚀 Welcome to Your Project
+# 🚀 Welcome to Smit's Portfolio

-Manage, build, and publish your app with ease.
+Welcome to my personal portfolio!
+Here, you'll find details about my projects, technical skills, and the work I've done over the years as a software engineer.

-## 🌐 Project Info
+## 🌐 Portfolio URL

-**Live URL**: _Add your live site link here_
+**Live Portfolio**: [Add your live portfolio link here]

 ---

-## ✨ How to Edit This Project
+## ✨ How to Edit This Portfolio

-Pick the workflow that works best for you:
+There are several ways to contribute to and edit this portfolio:

-### 1. Edit Locally in Your IDE
+### 1. **Edit Locally in Your IDE**
-Prefer working locally?
-Follow these steps:
+To work on your portfolio locally, follow these steps:

 #### Prerequisite: Node.js & npm
 (Install using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating))